maasir554/maasir554/README.md

 - 👋 Hi, I’m @maasir554
 - 👀 I’m interested in web development,UI and Pyhon programming.
 - 🌱 I’m currently learning HTML, CSS, JavaScript, and Python.
-- 💞️ I’m looking to collaborate on Front-End development...
+- 💞️ I’m looking to collaborate on Front-End development and/or Python...
 - 📧 How to reach me: email: mohammadmaasir554@gmail.com or maasir554@gmail.com

 <!---